The Cash Flow Quadrant, by Robert Kiyosaki

-For Robert, the limited number of people on the right side of the diagram is due to the level of risk and uncertainty involved and the absence of mitigation measures that only good financial literacy and personal growth would provide.
+For Robert, the limited number of people on the right side of the Cash Flow Quadrant is due to the level of risk and uncertainty involved and the absence of mitigation measures that only good financial literacy and personal growth would provide.
 Instead of avoiding risk by staying in the left quadrants, the author suggests learning to manage and mitigate risk.

 Let’s now look at the characteristics of each quadrant.
 You will soon realise which Quadrant you are currently at and which Quadrant you would like to be.
 Each quadrant requires a specific set of skills and mindset to be acquired and developed.

 On the left side of the Diagram, there are (E) employees and (S) self-employed.
 If you are in one of these categories, your income comes from your work, not from the assets you own.
 These quadrants look for security.
 These quadrants focus on income.

 On the right side of the Diagram, there are (B) business owners and (I) Investors.
 If you are in one of these categories, your income comes from your assets.
 You also access tax advantages because governments incentivise business owners and investors as engines to a thriving economy.
 These quadrants look for freedom.
 These quadrants focus on assets that work for you.

 (E) Employe: the keyword is security and benefits.